 A uniquely American syncopated music and precursor to jazz.

-Famous for its syncopated rhythm, Ragtime achieved its peak popularity between 1895 and 1919.
-It was influenced by the music played during cakewalk dances (dance contest on slave plantations in which a cake was awarded as the prize), banjo playing style and the jigs of the British Isles.
+Famous for its syncopated rhythm, ragtime reached its peak popularity between 1895 and 1919.
+Influenced by the music played during cakewalk dances (dance contests for enslaved people on plantations that awarded cakes as prizes), banjo music, and the jigs of the British Isles, its popularity spread from the southern and midwestern states across the world.
 Although its heyday was short-lived compared to other Black music genres, it had a profound influence on the development of jazz.

-The word ragtime is derived from the term “ragged music,” which referred to its syncopated rhythm.
-Although it has been adapted for other instruments, ragtime is a piano-specific genre.
-The right hand usually did the complicated rhythm while the left hand kept a steady beat.
-The popularity and demand for Ragtime boosted the sale of pianos across the United States.
+The word ragtime derives from “ragged music,” which refers to its syncopated rhythm.
+Primarily a piano-specific genre, it was adapted for other instruments.
+The right hand usually did the complicated rhythm, while the left kept a steady beat.
+The popularity and demand for ragtime boosted the sale of pianos across the United States.

 It brings joy to me when ofttimes sad at heart